 Reframe the unresourceful state: ‘lost and stuck’ becomes ‘don’t know where I am’

-- a statement of fact that means the environment changes to one where there might
+and ‘where am I?’- the environment changes to one where there might be clues.

 Decide where you want to be: where is your ‘camp’?
 Define it in ten words.
 If you